 It was a delightful evening.
 Her family was warm and friendly.
 They kindly explained everything to me, they prayed reverently and yet there was so much humor and wit.
 I enjoyed all the food.
 When it came time to hunt for the afikomen, I was the one who found it (and won two tickets to see the Baltimore Orioles play!).

-Anyway, during the Seder prayers and meal, it suddenly occurred to me that it reminded me of the Catholic Mass!
+During the Seder prayers and meal, it suddenly occurred to me that it reminded me of the Catholic Mass!
 And then suddenly I had a whole new respect for the Church.
-This institution had protected, cherished and passed down Passover, that is, the Last Supper and it was still intact and recognizable 2000 years later.
+This institution had protected, cherished and passed down Passover, that is, the Last Supper, and it was still intact and recognizable 2000 years later.

-I had so been in the habit of constantly knocking the Church.
-It could never do anything right in my mind and now suddenly I couldn't think like that anymore.
+I had been in the habit of constantly knocking the Church.
+It could never do anything right in my mind, and now suddenly I couldn’t think like that anymore.
 I do think that realization was a definite turning point, a definite shift in my attitude.

-Faith Roberts is a homeschooling mom of 5 children currently ranging in age from college to elementary.
+Faith Roberts is a longtime homeschooling mom of 5 children now down to homeschooling the youngest two for high school.
 She blogs at Household Diary.